AndrewJBateman/ionic-angular-project/README.md

 * [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial) map-modal added to new-offer page.
 Clicking on 'SELECT LOCATION' will open Google Maps at a fixed location.
 Address of place extracted from Google Maps data and stored in Places database.
 * [Capacitor Geolocation API](https://capacitor.ionicframework.com/docs/apis/geolocation) used to provide current location.
 * [Capacitor Camera API](https://capacitor.ionicframework.com/docs/apis/camera) used to provide camera functionality.
-* [Fapacitor Local Storage](https://capacitor.ionicframework.com/docs/apis/storage/) API provides a key-value store for simple data.
+* [Capacitor Local Storage](https://capacitor.ionicframework.com/docs/apis/storage/) API provides a key-value store for simple data.
 Used to save user authentication token so a refresh etc. does not lose a user's settings.
 * [Google Cloud Storage](https://www.npmjs.com/package/@google-cloud/storage) used for storage of image data.
 * Auth tokens on the backend.